-DALLAS — The University of Texas at Dallas and the National Cricket League (NCL) are partnering to bring the Sixty Strikes Tournament to North Texas in October.
+DALLAS — The University of Texas at Dallas and the National Cricket League (NCL) are partnering to bring the Sixty Strikes Tournament to North Texas and it all starts this weekend!

 Now, you may be wondering: What is the Sixty Strikes Tournament?

 To hear the NCL tell it, it's a big deal.
-A press release announcing its arrival said the tournament, which is set to span 11 days throughout October, will feature the biggest names in the sport -- including six teams of international stars, the press release said.
+A press release announcing its arrival said the tournament, which is set to span 11 days, will feature the biggest names in the sport -- including six teams of international stars, the press release said.

 The games in the tournament will also move more quickly than traditional cricket matches.
 According to the NCL, the Sixty Strikes format offers a more condensed, fast-paced version of the traditional game of cricket that allows players to be more competitive and score more.
 In this format, each game lasts about 90 minutes.